mmlacak/crochess/docs/source/libcc/ccpos.rst

     .. c:member:: struct CcPathLink * alt

-        Link to alternative path segment from this one.
+        Link to alternative to this path segment.

-        This link should be set only after divergence, or if part of alternative paths, i.e. if this step has been pointed-to by either :c:member:`diverge`, or :c:member:`alt` member.
+        This link should be set only after divergence, or if part of alternative paths, i.e. if this step has been pointed-to by either :c:member:`diverge`, or :c:member:`alt`.

     .. c:member:: struct CcPathLink * next